mrtztg/k8s-notes/README.md

   2. Then check the status of kubelet, ssh to that Node and run `systemctl status kubelet` (Or run `sudo journalctl -u kubelet | grep -i fail` on the master Node) if it's not active, just activate it.
     - If something is wrong with kubelet config, you can find the config in `/var/lib/kubelet/config.yaml`
   3. Check kubelet's certificate and make sure it's part of the right group, and it's not expired

+## General failures
+- If kubectl fails, we can get pods using `crictl ps -a`

 ## CoreDNS failures
 - CoreDNS resources will be: a ServiceAccount, a ClusterRole, a ClusterRoleBinding, a Deployment, a ConfigMap, a Service.